MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/set-placev3.md

 For rooms and workspaces, this updates the value named -Floor in Exchange Set-Place.

-Once the ParentId has been set on a room or workspace, the SortOrder (-Floor) parameter will be read-only for that room/workspace using Set-Place V3.
+Once the ParentId is set to a room or workspace, the SortOrder (-Floor) parameter is read-only for that room/workspace using Set-Place V3.
 The floor's sort order can be updated by updating the Floor directly using Set-PlaceV3.

 |Attribute|Description|
 | -------- | -------- |